russelljjarvis/teiili/docs/scripts/Neuron and Synapse models.rst

     test_neurons = Neurons(2, equation_builder=neuron_model(num_inputs=2),
                             name="test_neurons")

-where ``num_inputs`` defines how many distinct inputs the ``NeuronGroup`` is expecting.
+where **num_inputs** defines how many distinct inputs the ``NeuronGroup`` is expecting.
-This allows us to potentially treat each synaptic connection as independent and don't perform a linear summation before the respective current is injected into the neuron.
+This allows us to potentially treat each synaptic connection as independent and not to perform a linear summation before each current is injected into the neuron.
 For many simulations this is an unnecessary feature as most models expect a linear summation of all synaptic inputs.
 By defining the number of inputs explicitly, however, one can study branch specific inputs